Multifocal breast cancer is a form of breast cancer in which multiple tumors arise in the same area of the breast.

 However, there is more risk of larger tumors or cancer spreading to the lymph nodes, so that the prognosis may be less favorable for some people with multifocal compared with unifocal breast cancer.

-As a result of differences in definitions and diagnostic techniques, anywhere from 4 to 75 percent of breast tumors are multifocal or multicentric.
+As a result of differences in definitions and diagnostic techniques, anywhere from

 One study involving 1,158 people with breast cancer of stages 1, 2, and 3 found multifocal breast cancer in 131 of the participants, or 11.3 percent.
 They found multicentric breast cancer in 60 cases, or 5.2 percent of participants.